 The Sahara Desert is, without question, our favourite region of Morocco.
 It’s the largest hot desert on the planet and stretches across the north of Africa.
 If it conjures up images of isolation, oases, camel trains and arid sand dunes stretching as far as the eye can see then you won’t be disappointed.

 We spent 3 weeks avoiding tarmac and travelled from the popular dunes of Erg Chebbi, across desert tracks to Zagora and further south to the isolated dunes of Erg Chigaga.
-We slept under a million stars every night, shared wonderful experiences with berbers, rode camels at sunset and watched the sunrise from the top of the dunes before breakfast.
+We slept under a million stars every night, shared wonderful experiences with the locals, rode camels at sunset and watched the sunrise from the top of the dunes before breakfast.

 Although not everyone will travel as we do, it is easy to arrange an excursion to the Sahara Desert from almost anywhere in Morocco.
 We can’t recommend having a Sahara Desert experience highly enough so you can create your own unforgettable moments.